Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Background

 \subsection{Erasure correcting codes (immediate/eager repairs)}

-Erasure correcting codes have been widely used to provide redundancy in distributed storage systems~\cite{Weatherspoon2002,Lin2004,Rodrigues2005}.
-Devices store $n$ encoded blocks of size $\mathcal{B}$, which are computed from the $k$ original blocks.
-As erasure correcting codes are optimal with respect to recovery (i.e., they allow recovering the $k$ original blocks from any subset of $k$ encoded blocks), storing encoded blocks at $n=k+f$ devices is sufficient to tolerate $f$ failures.
-This approach is efficient with respect to storage.
-Yet, repairing a lost encoded block is very expensive since the devices must fully decode the initial file.
-Hence, repairing a single lost block implies downloading $k$ encoded blocks as shown on Figure~\ref{fig:network_ecc}.
+Erasure correcting codes have been widely used to provide redundancy in distributed storage systems~\cite{Weatherspoon2002,Lin2004}.
+Devices store $n$ encoded blocks of size $\mathcal{B}$, which are generated from the $k$ original blocks.
+The whole file can be recovered, in spite of failures, by decoding from any $k$ encoded blocks.
+Yet, repairing a single lost encoded block is very expensive since the device must download $k$ encoded blocks and decode the file to regenerate any single lost block (Fig.~\ref{fig:network_ecc}).